 100% attendance letter home from the Headteacher or Year Leader

 Tutors are responsible for detentions.
 Tutors will be responsible for checking on a daily basis those students who are due to have a detention with them that day.
-If the student does not turn up for PM registration or detention, they will be escalated to a 60 minute detention and the Tutor would need to discuss this with the parents.
+If the student does not turn up for their detention, they will be escalated to a 60 minute detention and the Tutor would need to discuss this with the parents.

 Year 11 students are advised that punctuality and attendance will directly impact on whether they are given the privilege to attend the Academy's Prom.